-Surgical and laser procedures (refractive surgery) can be used to correct the refractive errors nearsightedness, farsightedness, and astigmatism.
+Surgical and laser procedures (refractive surgery) can be used to correct the refractive errors nearsightedness Causes , farsightedness Causes , and astigmatism What Is Astigmatism? .
 These procedures are commonly used to reshape the cornea so that it is better able to focus light on the retina.
 Another type of refractive surgery for people who have severe nearsightedness involves insertion of a thin lens inside the eye.

-The goal of refractive surgery is to decrease dependence on eyeglasses or contact lenses.
+The goal of refractive surgery is to decrease dependence on eyeglasses Eyeglasses Refractive errors can be corrected with glass or plastic lenses mounted in a frame (eyeglasses) or with a small lens made of plastic floating or resting on the cornea (contact lens).
+Good vision... read more or contact lenses Contact Lenses Refractive errors can be corrected with glass or plastic lenses mounted in a frame (eyeglasses) or with a small lens made of plastic floating or resting on the cornea (contact lens).
+Good vision... read more .
 Before deciding on such a procedure, people should have a thorough discussion with an ophthalmologist (a medical doctor who specializes in the evaluation and treatment [surgical and nonsurgical] of eye disorders) and should carefully consider their own needs and expectations, along with the risks and benefits.

 People who usually should not have refractive surgery include those who have

 A change in their eyeglass or contact lens prescription in the past year

 Conditions that impair wound healing, such as autoimmune or connective tissue diseases

 Additional people who usually should not have refractive surgery are those who are